These guidelines will be helpful if you are organising a University event.

 To advise us of your event, please download and complete the form and email it to the Events Office at firstname.lastname@example.org.
 The form may only be completed by staff members of the University.
 If you're a student wishing to add your event, please email us at email@example.com.

-Please note: if you are wanting to book a venue or organise catering, contact Conference and Events.
+Please note: if you want to book a venue or organise catering, contact Conference and Events.

 The Communications Office is here to help you get your stories out to a wide international audience, including policy-makers and influencers, industry, prospective students, funding bodies, alumni and donors, interest groups, and the general public.